Testing the throughput of an inference endpoint¶

 TPE builds models of where the "good" regions and "bad" regions of the discovery space are i.e. P(x|good), P(x|bad), where x is an input point.
 It then chooses new points to test by maximizing P(x|good)/P(x|bad)

-This makes TPE robust to noise in request_throughput as its not trying to find where the maximum is but is trying to find the request_rates that are most likely to give high throughput (above defined as throughput in top 20 percentile).
+This makes TPE robust to noise in request_throughput as it is not trying to find where the maximum is but is trying to find the request_rates that are most likely to give high throughput (above defined as throughput in top 20 percentile).
 This also makes it robust to outliers.

-Problems can arise if the best region is not sampled in the initial points and this region is disjoint from other regions with "good" performance.
+Issues may arise if the optimal region is not sampled in the initial points and this region is disjoint from other regions with "good" performance.
 As the search runs it will be directed towards where it has already seen good values and the best region is unlikely to be visited.

 Tip